Praise the word to Saint John (Maksimovich)

 It is difficult to imitate John.
 Most often - it is hardly possible.
 You can twist, start, but then get tired, slow down and roll down below the point where the movement started.
 What to do?
 All you can not only be Mozart.
 Everyone can not even play Mozart.
 Let God at least Mozart listen, that for many already - the height is inaccessible.
 So it is in asceticism.

 Vladyka John himself realized the impossibility of imitating his way of life for every cleric or monk.
 One young priest, striving for the strictest post, even personally forced him to eat sausage, teaching through this that fasting is not a goal, but a means.
 But not only for the sake of imitation it is worth to get acquainted with the life of the ascetics.
 There are other joyful fruits.

 For example, this idea: the Church is alive!
 Changing the third millennium of its earthly history, the Church, which gives birth to such lamps, is alive!
-If we know saints like John of Shanghai, then doubt in the grace of the Holy Spirit, which nourishes the Church body, is a mortal sin.
-We have a source of wisdom, we have sources in which to wash and clean.
+If we know saints like John of Shanghai, then the doubt about the grace of the Holy Spirit, which nourishes the Church body, is a mortal sin.
+We have where to draw wisdom, we have sources in which to wash and purify ourselves.
 We can be bright and strong, patient and joyful, each in his own measure.
-To drink wisdom and draw strength we can from the same sources as the ever-memorable lord: from the Divine Liturgy, from Scripture and Tradition, from the devotion of the Church wandering and communion with the Church triumphant.
+We can drink wisdom and draw strength from the same sources as the ever-memorable lord: from the Divine Liturgy, from Scripture and Tradition, from the devotion of the Church to the wandering and communion with the triumphant Church.